JuliansCastro/CMPS12-Tilt-Compensated-Digital-Compass/README.md

    - Download the library from the [Adafruit bundle](https://circuitpython.org/libraries) and copy `adafruit_bus_device/` into `lib/`.

 4. **Main code file**
-    - Copy or replace the `code.py` file into the `CIRCUITPY` or  `root` folder on your CircuitPython board.
+    - Copy or replace the `code.py` file into the `/CIRCUITPY` or  `root` folder on your CircuitPython board.

 ## Usage